luckson1024/SuperMean/test.1.md

 # SuperMean Testing Guide
-at

 This document provides comprehensive instructions for testing the SuperMean system, covering both backend and frontend components as well as system integration testing.
+It now includes new features and pages for complete, error-free testing.

 ## Backend Testing